upcmmr/bookmark-manager/README.md

 # Smart Bookmarks Manager

-A clean, drag-and-drop bookmark organizer with archive functionality.
+A clean, drag-and-drop bookmark organizer with Notion integration and AI enrichment.

 ## Features

 - **Card-based Organization** - Group bookmarks into customizable cards
+- **Notion Integration** - Special handling for Notion pages displayed above regular bookmarks
 - **Drag & Drop Interface** - Reorder bookmarks and cards with intuitive drag and drop
 - **External Link Support** - Drop links directly from your browser into cards
+- **Open All Links** - Bulk open all bookmarks in a card with one click
+- **AI Enrichment** - Generate summaries for bookmarks using OpenAI API (optional)
 - **Archive System** - Deleted bookmarks are automatically archived (500 item limit)
-- **Search & Filter** - Find bookmarks across all cards
+- **Search & Filter** - Find bookmarks across all cards and archive
 - **XML Import/Export** - Backup and restore your bookmark collections
 - **Responsive Design** - Works on desktop and mobile devices